djhshih/analysis-ega-ffpe/README.md

         - EGAD00001000834: The paired FF/FFPE colon set, Exome-Seq.
 Consists of 19 paired FF/FFPE colorectal carcinoma samples; in 13 of these, matching normal FF colon samples.
 This set had been stored for 2 – 13 years.

         The publication also mentions a test set with a total of 16 samples from normal liver, normal (reactive) tonsil, normal skin (from mastectomy specimen), liver, lung, breast, and bladder carcinomas.
-Matching FF samples were available from the liver and tonsil samples.
+Matching FF samples available from the liver and tonsil samples.
 However, this is not seen in the repository.

 ## Dependencies